 The following sanctions may be imposed for those who have violated these Procedures.

 Students.

 - a.
 Verbal or Written Warning

 - b.
 Probation

 - c.
 Administrative withdrawal from a course without refund

 - d.
+Required Counseling

+- e.
 No Contact Directive

 - f.
 Suspension

-- Expulsion (President must impose) Other consequences deemed appropriate - 2.
+- g.
+Expulsion (President must impose)

+- h.
+Other consequences deemed appropriate

 Employees.
-(See Procedure 3.3.7.2)